 Some screens will come with a stand, while others will have to be mounted to a wall.
-And there are differences when compared to shopping for an indoor home cinema screen – it needs to be portable, a suitable size, easy to set up and wind-resistant.
+There are also differences when compared to shopping for an indoor home cinema screen – this one needs to be portable, a suitable size, easy to set up and wind-resistant.

 So if you have splashed the cash for a new projector, perhaps after reading our best outdoor projector to buy guide and are hunting for the best screen to use, here’s what you need to consider – and some screen recommendations based on those factors.

 Best outdoor projector screen to buy at a glance